-Lucia Fernandez, Waste Picker Sector Advisor, has extensive experience with waste picker organizations, ranging from assisting small cooperatives and trade unions in her native Uruguay to large scale networking and support of the Latin-American Network of Waste Pickers and more recently, international coordination of the Global Alliance.
-Lucia studied and taught architecture at the Uruguayan University, and researched the inclusion of waste pickers into municipal waste management policies.
-In France, she completed an MA in architecture, focused on spontaneous recycling dynamics, and a second MA on ethical and sustainable development.
+Lucia Fernandez, Waste Picker Sector Advisor, has extensive experience with waste picker organizations, ranging from assisting small cooperatives and trade unions in her native Uruguay to large scale networking and support of the Latin-American Network of Waste Pickers and more recently, international

 Ana Carolina Ogando, Research Associate, provides support to WIEGO's Urban Policies Programme on gender, women's economic empowerment and waste issues.
 Based in Belo Horizonte, she was the senior qualitative researcher for the Informal Economy Monitoring Study team in Brazil.
-Previously she taught at the Federal University of Minas Gerais on a postdoctoral fellowship and was an affiliated researcher at the Women's Studies Research Center (NEPEM-UFMG).
+Previously she taught at the Federal University of Minas Gerais on a post-doctoral fellowship and was an affiliated researcher at the Women's Studies Research Center (NEPEM-UFMG).
 She holds a PhD in political science from UFMG with a specialty in gender, feminist theory, and social movements.

-n 2010, WIEGO chose Lima as one of two Focal Cities in which to concentrate efforts and resources.
+Cities in which to concentrate efforts and resources.
 Despite strong economic growth in Peru, the country had one of the highest rates of informal employment in Latin America-69% of the non-agricultural workforce was informal in 2013.
 WIEGO implemented several thematic initiatives, creating a critical mass of work on informal employment issues in the city.